Career Scoop

 What to Wear on Your First Day of Work, by Dress Code

 Your first day of a new job or internship is an exciting time—but it can also be intimidating.
 You probably have a lot of questions, including “What should I wear?”
 Most offices follow one of three dress codes: casual, business casual, or business professional.
 Before you start, be sure to ask human resources (HR) about the dress code.
 Then, learn tips for what to wear for each of the dress codes.
-Click here to access blog and videos showcasing examples of casual, business casual and business professional attire. https://joinhandshake.com/blog/students/what-to-wear-on-your-first-day-of-work-by-dress-code/…
+These blogs and videos showcase examples of casual, business casual and business professional attire.
+See Handshake blog…

 serious-robot